Round Vase, Mobach, Utrecht

 A ceramic plate featuring a rare design of black tulips in an Art Nouveau style.
 The intricate patterns and matte finish reflect the early 20th-century transition into Art Deco.
 The combination of vibrant colours and soft pastel tones adds depth to the piece.

-The plate includes markings on the underside, showing the artist, Zuid-Holland factory, production year, and style.
-A distinctive example of craftsmanship from this period.
+The plate includes markings on the underside, showing the artist’s initials (Baukje Kwinkelenberg), the Zuid-Holland factory mark, the production year, and the decor name.

 Large Vase, Zuid-Holland, Gouda

-Large and colourful vase in the matte Art Deco style, featuring a 360-degree peacock design.
-Made by Plateelbakkerij Zuid-Holland, the largest pottery in Gouda at the time, this vase represents the colourful high-glaze decor typical of their work between 1900 and 1924.
+Exceptionally beautiful, large and rare vase in the Dutch Art Nouveau style, featuring a 360-degree peacock design.
+Made by Plateelbakkerij Zuid-Holland, the largest pottery in Gouda at the time, this vase represents the colourful matte-glaze decor typical of their work between 1900 and 1924.

-There are minor signs of wear on the glaze layer, appropriate for its age, but the design and craftsmanship remain well-preserved.
+There are minor signs of wear on the glaze layer, appropriate for its age.

 800,00

-This set, designed by W.P.
-Hartgring and painted by Karel van de Heuvel, is a remarkable example of the Mat Vogels style and a testament to the craftsmanship and artistry that defined PZH’s plateel production.
-Pieces like this are rare, representing an important chapter in the history of Dutch ceramics and Hartgring’s lasting impact on the industry.
+This set, designed by Willem Hartgring and painted by Karel van de Heuvel, is a remarkable example of Dutch Art Nouveau ceramics and a testament to the craftsmanship and artistry that defined PZH’s plateel production.
+Sets like this are rare.

 The matte NP pieces, often referred to as Mat Vogels (MV) and Mat Bloemen (MB), showcased soft, chalky hues that quickly gained popularity.
 MV decors frequently included parrot motifs, which peaked in popularity around 1907 but continued to be produced into the 1920s.